dy/sprae/r&d.md

   + completes disposal method
   - requires storing initial `:` attributes
   + `:each` already does that way: just stores initial element as template, untouched

+## [ ] Reasons against sprae

+  - requires loading script anyways - not native event callbacks
+  - ~~no `this` keyword makes it a bit cumbersome~~
+  - separate syntax space even with `:` prefix - conflicts
+  - perf-wise vanilla is still faster